wseemann/FFmpegMediaMetadataRetriever/README.md

     android update project --path .

-Open the newly created local.properties file and add the following line:
+Open the newly created local.properties file and add the following lines:

     ndk.dir=<path to NDK>
+    libs.dir=<path to target libs folder>

 where <path to NDK> is the path to your Android NDK, for example:

     ndk.dir=/home/wseemann/Android/android-ndk-r8d

+and <path to target libs folder> is the path to the "libs" folder in the project that will use the library, for example:

+    libs.dir=/home/wseemann/Android/MyAndroidDemo/libs

 To compile the library, navigate to FFmpegMediaMetadataRetriever/library/ and execute